MolSSI-Education/python-package-best-practices/_episodes/05-function-style.md

 ~~~
 {: .language-python}

-In this way, trying to calculate the distance between the same two points would throw
+In this way, trying to calculate the distance between the same two points would now show

 ~~~
 Exception: Two atoms are located in the same point in space
 ~~~
 {: .output}

 This is a general exception that requires a very explicit line to describe what the problem is.
 The already built-in exceptions include errors that are common while programming.
 For example, our function requires explicit use of numpy arrays.
 Nevertheless, a user may be tempted to use a list of length 3 to describe the position of two atoms.
-We know that it is not possible to perform arithmetic with full lists.
+We know that it is not possible to perform arithmetic between full lists.
 In this case we might use the exception type `TypeError`

 ~~~
 def calculate_distance(rA, rB):